essawiam/essawiam/README.md

 ### Hello, I'm Wiam. 👋

-- 🔭 I’m currently working on my projects using Flutter,
+- 🔭 I’m currently working on my projects using Flutter.
-- 👯 I’m looking to collaborate on an open-source project that is related to flutter.
+- 👯 I’m looking to collaborate on an open-source project that is related to Flutter.
 - 💬 Ask me about anything you want.
 - 📫 How to reach me: https://www.linkedin.com/in/wiam-naama/
 - 😄 Pronouns: He.